niklasgransjoen/calendar-designer/README.md

 # Calendar Designer
-Software for easily generating a monthly calendar with events, with functionality for exporting to .png and .jpg.
+Software for easily generating a monthly calendar with daily events, with functionality for exporting to .png.
 Easy to add personalized fonts and logos.

-If you got any questions or thoughts about the software, reach out to me on Twitter [@TheLazara](https://twitter.com/TheLazara).
+If you got any questions or thoughts about the software, reach out to me at niklasgransjoen gmail com.